This recipe does take a while to prepare and cook but it is very worthwhile and has a lovely rich sauce, so try this Indonesian Beef Rendang.

 10 large red chilies (deseed if want milder curry)

 Blitz all these ingredients together to form a paste and then mix in Ground seeds.

 Put tbsp oil of choice in the cooking pot (I use a wok).

 Add Curry paste and garlic and ginger cook and stir for 5 mins, add beef and stir to combine.

 Add coconut milk/tamarind water mix and stir to combine.

-Add Coconut paste about half hour before end cooking.
+Add Coconut paste about a half-hour before end cooking.

 When cooked remove turmeric leaf and lemongrass stalks.

-However, as Europeans prefer a runnier sauce you can choose not to reduce down as much.
+However, as Europeans prefer a runnier sauce you can choose not to reduce it down as much.

 We do have tons of Beef recipes for each occasion